iampatel3372/QuoraQuestionPairSimilarity/README.md

 ## Dataset

-1.)Data will be in a file Train.csv
+*  Data will be in a file Train.csv
-2.)Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
+*.
+Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
-3.)Size of Train.csv - 60MB
+*  Size of Train.csv - 60MB
-4.)Number of rows in Train.csv = 404,290
+*  Number of rows in Train.csv = 404,290

 ## Mapping the real-world problem to an ML Problem.